 Cranial neuropathy occurs when one or more of the twelve nerves that exit the brain are damaged.
-The symptoms of cranial neuropathy will depend on which nerve is affected.
+The symptoms of cranial neuropathy vary according to which nerve is affected.

 Cranial neuropathy occurs when one or more of the twelve nerves that exit the brain, or brain stem, are damaged.

 Medicines can be used to treat an infection, reduce swelling in or around a nerve, or alleviate pain caused by neuropathy.
 Surgery may be beneficial in some cases.
 Other times, the nerve damage is irreversible and cannot be treated or repaired.

 Mesenchymal stem cells produce;

 The Stem Cells Transplant Institute recommends the use of hUC-MSCs for the treatment of neuropathy.

 Our clinic focuses on obtaining healthy stem cells exclusively from umbilical cord blood donors.
 We collect the placenta once the baby is born, with the parent’s informed consent.
 Additionally, we follow strict ethical guidelines and collect stem cells from reliable and reputable sources.

 Our nursing staff administers the stem cells through an intravenous and intra-pulmonary route.
 For the most effective outcomes, intravenous administration is preferred.

 Our clinic is located in Costa Rica, which is one of the most popular medical tourism destinations for stem cell therapy.
 At the Stem Cells Transplant Institute, we have a skilled team of doctors and medical professionals who collect and administer stem cells to treat autism and other conditions.
 Every patient receives the most cost-effective and top-notch care from our dedicated team.